SERVIR/hiwat_model_viewer/README.md

 This is a web UI used to display and animate output images created by a HIWAT Model run

 ## INSTALLATION

+We recommend installing in an environment like virtualenv or conda, we have used virtualenv in this case
 ```bash
 pip install -r requirements.txt
 ```